 It is important for the DBA to always present a professional, polished look.
 The appropriate pair of pants is one of the keys to achieving this look.

 The green, pleated, creased, elastic-waisted, stain-resisting, no-iron, no-wrinkle, tumble-dry-on-high khaki is the obvious pant of choice: green pants go well with white socks.
-They go well with everything else for that matter.
+They go well with everything for that matter.

 All professional pants are creased.
 The DBA is not going to be caught behind the curve so his pants will also be creased.
 Pleats and an elastic waist give the DBA a large degree of freedom and maneuverability, both necessary for communicating with his storage engineer and accommodating the digestion of late night pizzas.